Conformal Temporal Logic Planning using Large Language Models: Proposed Solution: HiERArchical ConformaL natural languagE planner (HERACLEs)

-\textbf{Prompt Engineering:} To this end, we employ prompt engineering \cite{white2023prompt}.
-Prompt engineering provides examples in the context text (`prompt') for the LLM specifying the task and the response structure that the model will emulate.
-The prompt used in this work consists of the following parts.
-(1) \textit{System description} that defines the action space determining all possible actions $s(a,\bbx,t)$ that the robot can apply and rules that the LLM should always respect in its decision-making process.
-For instance, in our considered simulations, such rules explicitly determine that the robot cannot grasp an object located in a fridge before opening the fridge door.
-We observed that explicitly specifying such constraints improved the quality of LLM plans.
-We additionally require the length of the plan $\tau$ to be less than $T$, where $T\geq 0$ is a user-specified hyperparameter.
-(2) \textit{Environment description} that describes the expected locations $\bbx_e$ of each semantic object $e$ of interest; (3) \textit{Task description} that includes the NL definition of the task $\pi_{\text{next}}$ (condition (i)) as well as constraints, if any, imposed by condition (ii), that the robot should respect until $\pi_{\text{next}}$ is satisfied; (4) \textit{History of actions \& current environment status} that includes the sequence of actions, generated by the LLM, that the robot has executed so far towards accomplishing the assigned task.
-It also includes the current locations of semantic objects that the robot may have sensed or manipulated/moved so far; (5) \textit{Response structure} describing the desired structure of the LLM output.
+\textbf{Prompt Construction:} Here we discuss how we structure the context text (`prompt') that will be given as an input to the LLM; see also Fig. \ref{fig:prompt}.
+The prompt in this work consists of the following parts.
+(A) \textit{System description} that defines the action space determining all possible actions $a\in\ccalA$ that the robot can apply as well as the objective of the LLM.
+(B) \textit{Environment description} that describes the initial locations $\bbx_e$ of each semantic object $e$ of interest; (C) \textit{Task description} that includes the language-based task $\pi_{\text{next}}$ (condition (a)) as well as language-based constraints (if any), modeled by $\Sigma_{\text{unsafe}}$ that the robot should respect until $\pi_{\text{next}}$ is satisfied (condition (b)); (D) \textit{History of actions \& current environment status} that includes the sequence of actions, generated by the LLM, that the robot has executed so far towards accomplishing the assigned sub-task.
+It also includes the current locations of semantic objects that the robot may have manipulated/moved so far; (E) \textit{Response structure} describing the desired structure of the LLM output for an example task.